 Depending on your device configuration, you may need to adjust firewall rules for Reticulum connectivity to and from your device to work.
-Until proper packaging is ready, you will also need to manually create a service or startup script to automatically lauch Reticulum at boot time.

 Please also note that the AutoInterface requires link-local IPv6 addresses to be enabled for any Ethernet and WiFi devices you intend to use.
 If ip a shows an address starting with fe80:: for the device in question, AutoInterface should work for that device.